3 Simple Methods to Wash Clothes Without Running Water

 Step 5Rinse well

-• Gently press on each garment separately to remove as much water as possible.
-Avoid twisting or wringing as this can stretch and add undo stress to your clothes.
+• Gently press excess water out of garments-avoid twisting or wringing, as this can stretch fabrics and cause undue stress to your clothes.

 Step 6Dry